graphical-iain/expandable/README.md

 # Expandable
 Module to show a collapsed state by default and show details when the user clicks.

+*This code is taken out of an Angular context with multiple brand configurations.
+The Sass is broken up the way it is to accommodate this architecture.*

 ![example](https://i.imgur.com/5cxGNmX.gif)

 ## Basic Usage